bischrob/jekyll-now/_posts/2020-06-30-Making-Image-Mosaics-in-R.md

 Note in case you run across this: When I ran this function the first time it failed.
 I did some investigation and determined that a handful of photos were saved with an 8 bit depth and the other were 24 bit depth.
 As there were only a few, I just removed them and proceeded.

 The result is cool if you zoom in, but doesn't look all that great.
 A good way to improve the look is to overlay the original photo with a 50% opacity.
 I also wanted to increase the contrast.
 I do love Photoshop and it can easily be done that route, but I think I said something about doing it all in R, so here we go.

+(Warning: the following images may take a long time to load)

 ![Pueblo Bonito Mosaic](../images/PuebloBonitoMosaic.jpg)